-- TRANSVERSE PLANE -Divides the body horizontally into top and bottom portions.
-Rotation occurs along the transverse plane.
-Regardless of where an individual holds their weight, ideal posture exists when their weight is carried by the skeletal system.
-In order for the skeletal system to effectively weight-bear, the three planes of motion should meet at 90° angles.
-When the right angle fundamental is met the body’s eight load-bearing joints are vertically and horizontally aligned to the line of gravity and the horizon respectively.
-In this case minimal effort is needed from the muscles and ligaments to maintain balance.
+TRANSVERSE PLANE -Divides the body horizontally into the top and bottom portions.
+The rotation occurs along the transverse plane.
+Regardless of where individuals hold their weight, ideal posture exists when the skeletal system carries their weight.
+For the skeletal system to effectively weight-bear, the three planes of motion should meet at 90° angles.
+When the right angle fundamental is met, the body’s eight load-bearing joints are vertically and horizontally aligned to the line of gravity and the horizon, respectively.
+In this case, minimal effort is needed from the muscles and ligaments to maintain balance.

-By assessing all three planes together we can assess alignment three dimensionally.
+By assessing all three planes together, we can assess alignment three-dimensionally.
 A deviation in one plane affects all planes.
-As a result of these deviations, the skeletal system is no longer effectively weight-bearing and gravity is no longer our friend.
-The stretch sensors (muscle spindles and the golgi tendon organs) deep in the muscles detect excessive or sudden changes in muscle tension and the righting reflexes are invoked.
+As a result of these deviations, the skeletal system is no longer effectively weight-bearing, and gravity is no longer our friend.
+The stretch sensors (muscle spindles and the Golgi tendon organs) deep in the muscles detect excessive or sudden muscle tension changes, and the righting reflexes are invoked.
 There are five righting reflexes designed to restore optimal position when the body has deviated from it.
 The reflexes attempt to correct the deviation through a signal relayed from a reflex mechanism that causes a muscular contraction.

 In the case of an athlete, such as a gymnast, the righting reflexes are strong and enhance performance by allowing the athlete to overcome the effects of sudden head movements.
 However, once the righting reflexes function improperly, the body enters into a state of compensated motion.
 The muscular system will adapt any way necessary to maintain balance against the force of gravity and to keep the eyes parallel with the horizon.
-For example, if a client has an elevated right hip (transverse deviation) their body may compensate by elevating their left shoulder (transverse deviation), bowing their spine (sagittal deviation) and anteriorly rotating their hips and/or shoulders (frontal deviation) to keep their eyes parallel with the horizon.
+For example, if a client has an elevated right hip (transverse deviation), their body may compensate by elevating their left shoulder (transverse deviation), bowing their spine (sagittal deviation), and anteriorly rotating their hips and/or shoulders (frontal deviation) to keep their eyes parallel with the horizon.
 Ideally, we can move our body through its full range of motion.
 The agonistic and antagonistic muscle groups are balanced and hold the body in proper alignment.
-If this is the case the body can typically move efficiently and effectively in all three planes of motion.
-However due to physical or emotional trauma, poor ergonomics or attitude, posture may become compromised.
-In this case the body’s ability to move properly through all three planes of motion also becomes compromised, further affecting the balance and structure of the soft tissue system (muscular, fascial, etc).
+If this is the case, the body can typically move efficiently and effectively in all three planes of motion.
+However, due to physical or emotional trauma, poor ergonomics, or attitude, posture may compromise.
+In this case, the body’s ability to move properly through all three planes of motion also becomes compromised, further affecting the soft tissue system's balance and structure (muscular, fascial, etc.).